gitKearney/php7-from-scratch/README.md

 Ubuntu Server.

 # VIRTUALBOX
-There are now 2 seperate ways to install the VirtualBox Guest additions

-## Step 1a: Install Guest Additions Through _apt_ (perferred)
-Install the virtualbox guest additions so you can have shared directories between your host machine and the ubuntu VM
+Install the VirtualBox Guest additions to use shared directories between Mac and Ubuntu.
+At this time I couldn't get `virtualbox-guest-utils-hwe` and `virtualbox-guest-utils` to work with shared directories

-    sudo apt-get install virtualbox-guest-utils

-## Step 1b: Install Guest Additions From Guest Addititions CD
+## Step 1: Install Guest Additions From Guest Addititions CD
 Use this way if you want all guest additions from virtualbox installed.

  ### 1) Insert Guest Additions CD from menu
  ### 2) Create the mount point for the Guest Additions CD Image

-    sudo mkdir /media/cdrom
+    sudo mkdir -p /media/cdrom
     sudo mount /dev/cdrom /media/cdrom
     cd /media/cdrom
     sudo sh VBoxLinuxAdditions.run